-Montenegro: A2A never mentioned leaving the Electric Power Industry20.
-February 2014. / SEE Energy News
+Montenegro: A2A never mentioned leaving the Electric Power Industry, SEE Energy News

 Italian company A2A, which owns 43.7% of shares of Montenegro Power Company EPCG Elektroprivreda, had not formally announced the Government that leaves from Montenegro.
 This was stated frim Ministry of Economy to the question whether the Italian company once indicated the Government departure from the Electric Power Industry.

 – The government was never formally notified of the departure of the Italian company A2A.
 It is the right of every investor to assess what to do with his actions, in accordance with the contract and the law – it was announced from Ministry of Economy.

 “Vijesti” reported that the Italian A2A is considering whether to leave or stay in power plants, and that this will be the main topic of their discussion with the Government.